DH-Center-Tuebingen/spacialist-docs/docs/user/entity.md

 If only a single entity-type is exported, a CSV file will be downloaded.
 If multiple CSV files are generated, you'll receive a ZIP archieve with one CSV file for every _Entity Type_.

 ::: warning
-The following _Entity Types_ are not included in an export:
+The following _Entity Types_ are not included in an export: Group Separator, SQL & Serial
-- Group Separator
-- SQL
-- Serial
 :::